AstarNetwork/astar-docs/docs/integrations/api/astar.js.md

 ## Cookbook

-More documentation and examples can be found on astar.js [wiki](https://github.com/astarNetwork/astar.js/wiki)
+More documentation and examples can be found in the astar.js [wiki](https://github.com/astarNetwork/astar.js/wiki)